Youssef Boughanem: Lumpinee Stadium Middleweight Champion

 On May 22, 2018, Youssef Boughanem defeated Talaytong Sor.
 Thanaphet by fourth-round TKO to win the Lumpinee Stadium middleweight championship.

 He retained the WBC Muay Thai title against Kongjak Por.
 Pao In on October 13, 2018, where he also won the ISKA Muay Thai light middleweight title.

 He defended the WBC Muay Thai title a third time against Joe Craven on April 22, 2019, winning by fourth-round TKO.
 Boughanem successfully retained the WBC Muay Thai belt in his fourth title defense against Tobias Alexandersson on November 16, 2019, winning a five-round decision.

 Boughanem was originally scheduled to defend his WBC Muay Thai belt against Liam Nolan on July 17 at PSM Fight Night.
 However, travel restrictions between the UK and Belgium prevented Nolan from making the fight.
 Nolan would be replaced by Niclas Larsen.
 On July 17, 2021, Youssef Boughanem defeated Niclas Larsen to retain the WBC Muay Thai middleweight title, as well as capture the WBC Muay Thai Diamond middleweight championship.

 Boughanem was scheduled to defend his WBC Muaythai Middleweight title against Liam Nolan at A Night to Remember on November 7, 2021.
 He lost the fight and the title by split decision, ending his three-year reign as WBC world champion.

 Boughanem was booked to face David Pennimpede on March 26, 2022.

 WKN World Super Welterweight Muay Thai champion

 On April 22, 2019 in Brussels, Belgium Boughanem defeated Joe Craven by TKO in the fourth round and became the WKN World super welterweight champion in Muay Thai.

 On June 25, 2022 in Liege, Belgium Boughanem made the first successful defense of his WKN World super welterweight title by knockout in the third round against Toni Romero at La Nuit Des Gladiateurs 2022.

+Glory

+Youssef Boughanem made his debut for the European kickboxing promotion Glory against Stanislav Kazantsev at Glory 91 on April 27, 2024.
+He won the fight by a second-round technical knockout.